What is Actiq?

 What happens if I overdose?

-What should I avoid while taking Actiq?
+What should I avoid while using Actiq?

 Actiq side effects

-feeling like you might pass out.
+severe drowsiness, feeling like you might pass out;

-Less serious Actiq side effects may include:
+Common Actiq side effects may include:

-nausea, vomiting, or constipation.
+nausea, vomiting, constipation; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Some drugs can raise or lower your blood levels of fentanyl, which may cause side effects or make Actiq less effective.
 Tell your doctor if you also use certain antibiotics, antifungal medications, heart or blood pressure medications, or medicines to treat HIV or AIDS.